ArtsWestchester’s Young Adult Leadership Council

 Leadership Council Requirements:

 - Attend all of the meeting dates listed in the guidelines.
-Meetings will be held at ArtsWestchester, 31 Mamaroneck Ave, White Plains.
+Meetings will be held at ArtsWestchester, 31 Mamaroneck Ave, White Plains with occasional virtual meetings.

-- Additional time commitment requires attending at least one Teen Tuesdays & Thursdays workshop in November, December and February.
-These workshops are scheduled weekly on a Tuesday or Thursday and you have the ability to choose a date that aligns with your schedule.
+- Additional time commitments require attending 1-2 Teen Tuesdays & Thursdays workshops.
+These workshops are scheduled weekly on a Tuesday or Thursday, so you will have the ability to choose a date that aligns with your schedule.